4-H at the 2026 Washington County Fair

 Club Booth Exhibit

 4-H Club booths have traditionally followed the theme from Fall Forum.
-Last fall’s Fall Forum theme was “Sparking New Connections“.
+Last fall’s 2025 Fall Forum theme was “#4HBeyondReadytoLead“.

 For information about entering a Club Booth exhibit, please refer to the Washington County Fair’s premium book Dept 132 Jr Club Booths.
 Questions?
 Contact Tanya Becker at countyfair@wcfairpark.com or call (262) 677-5060 for assistance with your entries.

-Information for youth participating in the July 22 Style Show at the Fair
+Information about the July 22 Style Show at the Fair

 Parents are needed to help plan and coordinate the annual Style Show that takes place at the Washington County Fair tentatively scheduled for Wednesday evening, July 22.
 Please contact Susan Jahn if you are able to help: curt.sue.jahn@gmail.com or 262-677-3397